RamenVentures/Operating-Manual/README.md

 ##### Cap Table
 - Is the cap table lean and fair?
-- Is the cap table free of preferential terms? (liquidity preferences, ratchets, super voting rights)
+- Is the cap table free of preferential terms? (liquidity preferences, ratchets, super-voting rights)

 ##### Fundraising
 - Are they using a standard fundraising agreement and terms?